 Appraisers may frequently have fiduciary responsibilities to third parties, such as homeowners, both buyers and sellers, or others.
 Normally the third parties are clearly defined in the appraisal report.
 An appraiser's fiduciary responsibility is limited to those third parties who the appraiser is aware of, based on the scope of work or other things in the framework of the order.

 Appraisers also have standards outside of boundaries of clients and others.
 For example, appraisers must store their work files for at least five years - at Michael Manley Appraisals LLC you can rest assured that we adhere to that rule.

-We require the highest ethical standards possible from ourselves.
-Working on assignments that contingency fees is never an option.
-That is, we can't agree to do an appraisal report and collect payment on the contingency of the loan closing.
-Another practice that's restricted is doing assignments on percentage fees.
-That is probably the appraisal professions most important rule, because it would invite fraudulent practices since increasing the value of the home would up the fee.
-We don't do that.
-Other unprofessional practices may be defined by state law or professional societies to which an appraiser belongs.
+Michael Manley Appraisals LLC holds itself to the industry standards and guidelines set in place for professional behavior.
+We won't accept anything less from ourselves.
+We don't do assignments on contingency fees.
+That is, we don't agree to do an appraisal report and collect payment on the contingency of the loan closing.
+We don't do assignments on percentage fees.
+That is probably the appraisal professions biggest no-no, because it would tend to make appraisers up the value of homes or properties to increase their paycheck.
+We set ourselves to a higher standard.
+Other improper practices may be defined by state law or professional societies that the appraiser belongs.